 3. Have realistic expectations of yourself.
 Instead of comparing yourself to your friend or neighbor (or support group leader), recognize your own gifts and talents, your limitations, your specific family circumstances.
 It’s no mistake that your children got you as a parent—it’s by God’s design!
 Be aware, too, of your own needs for sleep, food, and encouragement.
 Is the Lord revealing to you any areas in which you might need to make adjustments?

 4. Recognize that interruptions often are God’s purpose for your day—opportunities for ministry and discipleship of your children and of others.
 Instead of viewing the interruptions as frustrations to the success of your plans, you might consider the possibility that they are God’s way of reminding you what is really important today.

 5. Recognize spiritual warfare for what it is.
 The mind is the enemy’s battlefield.
-I had to be reminded to take captive every harsh thought about my children, every selfish thought about my own entitlements in life, every self-pitying thought about being a less-than-perfect homeschool mom.
-I learned that the enemy really can’t take away my joy, but he sure can influence me to give it up!
-If you are committed to raising warriors for God, your family is a target for battle, and you may want to take inventory of your Ephesians 6 armor.
+I had to be reminded to take captive (2 Cor.
+10:5) every harsh thought about my children, every selfish thought about my own entitlements in life, every self-pitying thought about being a less-than-perfect homeschool mom.
+I learned that Satan really can’t take away my joy, but he sure can influence me to give it up!
+If you are committed to raising followers of Jesus, your family is a target for battle, and you may want to take inventory of your Ephesians 6 spiritual armor.